-We officially launched in 2016 when I partnered with the two co-founders Alice Fotheringham, infant nutritional specialist, and Kane O’Flaherty, creative director, to develop Piccolo’s recipes and design.
+We officially launched in 2016 when I partnered with Alice Fotheringham, infant nutritional specialist, and Kane O’Flaherty, creative director, to develop Piccolo’s recipes and design.
+We’ve now expanded to over 50 products and have our own e-commerce site and personalised subscription box.

 How did you come up with the idea for the company?